arch-fan/ClientBlock/README.md

   "action": "block", // "block" or "allow" (block by default) "clients": [
     "fabric"
-  ], // Array of clients to block or allow (based in action mode) "kickMessage": "Custom kick message" // The client is not allowed!
+  ], // Array of clients to block or allow (based in action mode) (empty by default) "kickMessage": "Custom kick message", // The client is not allowed! ("The client is not allowed!" by default) "logger": false // Where to log every single person client entering at the server (false by default) }
-}
 ```